Facets Configuration

 | 1 | Label | The title of the facet box displayed to the user. | Authors |

 | 2 | Extraction Format | A mini-PFT (ISIS Format) to extract the value from the record.
-Crucial: Use / at the end to handle repetitive fields correctly. | v100^a/ |
+Crucial: Use / at the end to handle repetitive fields correctly.
+Use parentheses ( ) if it is a repetitive field, that is, one that contains more than one instance of the same information. | (v100^a/) |

 | 3 | Prefix | The FST prefix used to filter the search when the user clicks a term. | AU_ |